 Those people were on track to have a private coverage purchased through HealthCare.gov in place starting Jan.
 1, 2018.

 The system has received plan selection information for a total of 3.6 million people.

 Because CMS reported activity data for the open enrollment period for 2017 every two weeks, making year-over-year comparisons is difficult.
-But families selected coverage for an average of 1.3 million people per week during the open enrollment period for 2017 coverage.

 An Affordable Care Act exchange is a web-based system that sells individual and small-group health coverage from private insurers.

 The U.S. Department of Health and Human Services set up HealthCare.gov to provide ACA exchange account setup and administration services for states that are unwilling or unable to provide those services.

 CMS gives families that select coverage several weeks to “effectuate” their coverage, or put it into effect, by making their first premium payments.
 Because much of the coverage chosen through HealthCare.gov has not yet been effectuated, CMS reports activity data in terms of the number of people who have selected plans, rather than the number of people who have purchased plans.

 The enrollment period for 2017 started Nov.
 1, 2016, and ended Jan.
 31, 2017.

 The enrollment period for 2018 started Nov.
 1 and is set to end Dec.
 15.